rhysbowenharries/contact-list/README.md

 ## The Contacts app

-The app should list all contacts from the mock API.
+The app should list all contacts from the mock API, using the `contacts` query.
 Each contact has the following properties:

 - `firstName` (mandatory)
 - `lastName` (mandatory)